A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Affine derived logarithmic geometry

 \section{Affine derived logarithmic geometry}

 The definition of Hochschild homology, even in the classical case, is inherently derived and better understood in the setting of derived algebraic geometry.
-In order to pursue this point of view in the logarithmic context, let us recall from \cite[\S 2, 3]{SSV16} the notion of derived (pre-)log rings.
+In order to pursue this point of view in the logarithmic context, let us recall from \cite[\S 2, 3]{SSV16} the notion of animated (therein modelled by simplicial) (pre-)log rings.